 “On its slow path through mostly untouched lowland rainforest in the Democratic Republic of Congo (DRC), the water leaches organic material from vegetation, prompting some researchers to think it is one of the darkest blackwater rivers on Earth.”

-“The dissolved material in this distinctive water, scientists are finding, offers clues into the carbon cycle of tropical forests.”
+According to NASA, scientists are finding that the dissolved material in this distinctive water offers clues about the carbon cycle of tropical forests.

 In a recent study, researchers measured the chemical composition and flow of the Ruki for the first time.